gscano/buffer_handle/README.md

 char * four_digits_number(char * buffer, I i);
 ```

 Those two functions handle a specific and fixed number of digits of a positive integral number `i`.
-There are no verifications that the decimal representation of `i` is bounded to those digits nor that it is positive (except for an ̀`assert`).
+There are no verifications that the decimal representation of `i` is bounded to those digits nor that it is positive (except for an `assert`).
 They are mainly used to handle [times](#time) and [dates](#date).
 The template parameter `InsteadOfALeadingZero` can be used to set the first digit to a specific character in case of a single digit number.
 Use `'\0'` in order to have a leading zero.